lorensen/VTKExamples/src/Cxx/Visualization/LabelContours.md

 The program can be run with an input XML polydata file (.vtp) or without arguments.
 If a file is specified then one, two or a range of contours can be specified.
 If run without a file name, the example generates a random scalar field on a plane.

+!!! note
-'''NOTE:''' The labels are represented as vtkActor2D's.
+    The labels are represented as vtkActor2D's.
 If they are generated for a 3D surface, the labels that should be hidden will still be displayed.